aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 # Key Features
 * Uses CloudFormation to automate the deployment of all resources
-* Uses a Serverless API built with Serverless Application Model to initiate matchmaking
+* Uses Serverless APIs built with Serverless Application Model for backend functionalities such as matchmaking requests
 * Leverages FlexMatch latency-based matchmaking
-* Runs on Amazon Linux 2 on the GameLift service in two Regional locations
+* Runs on Amazon Linux 2 on the GameLift service in two regional locations
-* Uses Cognito Identity Pools to store user identities and authenticate them against the backend
+* Uses Cognito Identity Pools to store user identities and authenticate the users against the backend
 * Deployed with shell (MacOS) or PowerShell (Windows) scripts
-* Includes configuration to push custom logs and metrics to CloudWatch with CloudWatch Agent, as well as CloudWatch Dashboards for both the backend and GameLift resources
+* Includes configuration to push custom logs and metrics to CloudWatch with CloudWatch Agent
+* Includes automated CloudWatch Dashboards for both the backend and game server resources
 * Client works on multiple platforms including mobile
-* Uses Unity engine or C++ for server and client
+* Provides Unity and C++ example implementations for client and server
+* Provides a serverless bot client load testing option for the Unity deployment by leveraging AWS Fargate

 The project is a simple "game" where 1-5 players join the same session and move around with their 3D characters.
 The movement inputs are sent to the server which runs the game simulation on a headless Unity process and syncs state back to all players.
 The C++ implementation focuses on the integrations only and doesn't run simulation for the client and server.